Grasshopper Component

 Properties extracted from the definition will be shown in the dialog as normal component properties, i.e. with a text box or drop-down for changing the values and a check box for filtering.
 Number Sliders from the definition will get a slider in the component dialog as well, next to the numerical value.

 When a slider, dropdown or button is used to set a property in the dialog, the new value is applied immediately on any selected component instance in the Tekla model.
+This behavior can be disabled by turning off the Auto Modify switch in the top right corner.

 If you edit a value in a property text box directly (e.g. without using the slider), the new value won't be applied immediately.
 This way you can modify several values without needing to wait for the selected component to update.
 You can press Enter to apply the values to the selected component.